With multiple topcoats, ETFE builds can reach 50 mils DFT.

 Application Tips for ETFE

-The mass or density of part determines how much build is possible, and how much heat metal parts retain.
-The white coating in particular cause application consistency issues with parts that have different thicknesses and masses.
+The mass or density of a part determines how much build is possible, and how much heat the metal parts retain.
+The white coating in particular causes application consistency issues with parts that have different thicknesses and masses.

-One strategy it to heat the part up first to avoid “sagging” or “yellowing,” and maintain the correct temperature for the entire duration of the curing.
+One strategy is to heat the part up first to avoid “sagging” or “yellowing,” and maintain the correct temperature for the entire duration of the curing.
 If still having difficulty, heat your parts up more slowly so that the heat is evenly spread throughout the part.
-And a final tactic is to rotate the part to reduce sagging even more.
+A final tactic is to rotate the part to reduce sagging even more.